 I received a copy of this book in exchange for an honest review.
-All opinions are my own, and I do not earn any commission on the links included below.
+All opinions are my own and I don’t make any commission from the links below.

-Thank you so much to the author for sending me a hard copy of the book- I devoured it very quickly!
-This book was a brilliant, light read, and would be perfect for a Christmas read.
+Thank you so much to the author for sending me a hard copy of ‘The Gift Counselor’.
+I devoured it and it was a quick, light read- perfect for Christmas read.
 I can just imagine myself snuggled up by the fire in a Christmas jumper reading this novel…

 ‘The Gift Counselor’ was a finalist in the Wishing Shelf Book contest, as well as the winner of the Beverly Hills Book Awards, and so I’m so glad to have the opportunity of reviewing it on my blog!
 The book is also going to be followed by a sequel, ‘Best of all Gifts’, but I read it as a standalone, so the novel works as a standalone as well as part of a series!